gjsify/ts-for-gir/packages/cli/README.md

 # CLI

-CLI tool to generate Typescript Type Definition files for Gjs and node-gtk.
+CLI tool to generate Typescript Type Definition files for GJS and node-gtk.

 ## Getting started